pfackeldey/acat2025/poster.typ

 # 731 μs ± 2.26 μs
 ```

-These Vector improvements further bring down the runtime of the trijet mass reconstruction of the AGC with 100.000 events to *19.1 ms ± 203 μs* (*18.2 ms ± 49.6 μs*) in the CPU (TypeTracer) backend.
+These Vector improvements further bring the runtime of the trijet mass reconstruction of the AGC with 100.000 events down to *19.1 ms ± 203 μs* (*18.2 ms ± 49.6 μs*) with the CPU (TypeTracer) backend.

 = #emoji.brain Memory improvements in Awkward Array and Uproot